-Elliniki Etairia – Society for the Environment and Cultural Heritage nominated the Five Southern Aegean Islands to the 7 Most Endangered Programme 2021.
+Elliniki Etairia, Europa Nostra’s country representation in Greece, nominated these Five Southern Aegean Islands for the 7 Most Endangered Programme 2021.
 Elliniki Etairia has fought for a sustainable lifestyle using renewable energy since 1972.
-However, in the case of the Cycladic landscape, as in the selected Five Southern Aegean Islands, the organisation asks for alternative and balanced clean-energy solutions rather than wind parks, together with an in-depth consultation process with local communities and experts.
+However, in the case of these Five Southern Aegean Islands, Elliniki Etairia seeks for alternative and balanced clean-energy solutions rather than wind parks, together with an in-depth consultation process with local communities and experts.
 Elliniki Etairia has recently been contacted by many other community groups and municipalities requesting similar advice and support.

 The siting of renewable energy infrastructure in (protected) cultural landscapes is among the potential conflicts between heritage safeguarding and European Green Deal action identified in the recently launched European Cultural Heritage Green Paper “Putting Europe’s shared heritage at the heart of the European Green Deal”.
 This Paper reflects our firm conviction that, in the case of such tensions, ‘win-win’ scenarios are both desirable and attainable on the basis of a proper consultation process with local communities and heritage experts.